AmmarFaiq/STevo-Stereology/README.md

 # STevo-Stereology

-Image volume estimation with stereology method using Image processing
+Small attempt for image volume estimation with stereology method using Image processing

 For using this software, it requires to install [VC2012 runtime redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=30679)